mbadolato/iTerm2-Color-Schemes/README.md

 The Hybrid theme was found [here](https://gist.github.com/luan/6362811)

-The theme Thayer Bright was found [here](https://github.com/t3chnoboy/thayer-bright-iTerm).
+The Thayer Bright theme was found [here](https://github.com/t3chnoboy/thayer-bright-iTerm)

+The Spring theme was found [here](https://github.com/t3chnoboy/spring-iTerm)

 If there are other color schemes you'd like to see included, drop me a line!